avansisintegracion/datalab/proj-kaggle-fishes/reports/presentation.md

 ## Bonus

-* Special metion to clip
+* Special mention to probability distribution clipping:
     * We set a maximum and a minimum certainty
     * Avoids really hard punishment in case we're wrong
     * Improve our score in public leader board from 1.02 on public leader board to 0.92